scrabbletank/farhome-rules/farhome-2/rules-notes.md

 - Short rests are 10 minutes, long rests are 8 hours.

 ## Abilities/Attributes
-- Split into 6 categories, 3 phys/3 mental: Strength, Dexterity, Stamina, Intelligence, Willpower, Charisma.
+- Split into 6 categories, 3 phys/3 mental: Strength, Dexterity, Stamina, Intelligence, Willpower, Spirit.

 ### Strength
 - *Attack*: innate, repeatable, allows attacks with Strength based weapons.
   - [ ] Gives Multi-Attack tag (Can target an extra creature in range, or +Y on one creature?)
   - [ ] All STR attacks/maneuvers have Maim
 - *Muscle*: innate, perform a feat of strength, such as move/lift a heavy object, smash an object, throw something far, etc.
+  - [ ] *Unarmored Defense*: Your minimum armor rating is 1/2 your Strength.
 - [ ] [ ] [ ] *Maneuver*: Can learn a Maneuver (repeatable up to 3 times)
   - [ ] Add +G to Maneuver rolls
   - [ ] Can use two different maneuvers each turn
-- [ ] *Block*: Unlocks benefits from wearing shields (Phys DR).
-Reaction when hit, doubles DR from shield for one attack.
+- [ ] *Block*: Unlocks benefits from wearing shields.
+Reaction when hit, doubles effect from shield for one attack.
   - [ ] Reaction, Can use your shield with dex saves and gain 1 DR for the attack.
 - [ ] *Leap*: Action, gain movement up to half your movespeed (rounded up) and allows you to jump a maximum of 2 + 1/2 STR tiles.
 - [ ] *Attack* (Unarmed): unarmed attacks deal extra damage?
 - [ ] *Intimidate*: Coerce a person through intimiation.
 Critical success gives best case scenario, success gives conditional benefit, failure gives you requirements needed to turn this into success, crit fail adds 'consequence'
-  - [ ] *Intimidating Aura*: Intelligent creatuers with a Willpower lower than your Strength add a bad die to their first action against you.
+  - [ ] *Intimidating Aura*: Intelligent creatures with a Willpower lower than your Strength add a bad die to their first action against you.
 - [ ] *Armourer*: Non-combat action, can attempt to fix broken armor and weapons.
   - [ ] Can be used to give +1 Armor to a non-magic Armor.
+- [ ] *Grapple*: Some kind of grapple rules, but better because it takes a whole action.

 ### Dexterity
 - *Attack*: innate, repeatable, allows attacks with Dexterity based weapons.